- Completing a course

 - The main part of the admission procedure consists in the admission examination.
 It is necessary to pass the examination to be admitted, unless the examination has been waived.
 The rules for waiver of the admission examination are laid down in the Rules for the admission procedure and condition for admission of students.

-- Programme Board
+- Programme Council

 - Registration for, and enrolment in, courses